 Do everything you can to stay on your own growing edge and watch how that will positively affect your work—no matter where you are in your career.

 6. Learn from people who have successfully changed careers into UX design

 One more critical thing to remember is that you’re not alone in this.
 Many, many people have successfully changed careers from something totally unrelated to UX design; and many, many people are very happy with that change.

 Here are a few of our favorite UXers who came from entirely (seemingly) unrelated fields.
 Check out their stories—chances are, you’ll find some resonance with their experiences:

 - Sagan Pope—English teacher to UX designer

-If you’d like to learn more about UX design or how to kickstart a career as a UX designer, you might find these articles useful:
+If you’d like to learn more about UX design or how to kickstart a career as a UX designer, check out this workshop where we show you how to find your UX design niche and stand out in the job market.
+You might also find these articles useful: